There is an art to looking at a piece of metal and seeing green.

 Ben Cariens has been helping students in his metal sculpture workshop hone that kind of vision all semester.
 The result: designs and the eventual fabrication of bike racks that will be used on campus next year—bike racks that at the same time they are furthering sustainability efforts at UNH, will become part of the university's growing public art displays.

-The idea to blend the two concepts came from College of Liberal Arts Dean Ken Fuld who, during a visit to Des Moines, Iowa a few years ago, saw sculptural bike racks being used around the city.
+The idea to blend the two concepts came from College of Liberal Arts Dean Ken Fuld who, during a visit to Chicago a few years ago, saw sculptural bike racks being used around the Windy City.

 "They were very cool.
 I thought about UNH's dearth of public art and its emphasis on being a 'green' bike-friendly place, and imagined such bike racks, made by our own students, on our campus," Fuld said.
 "The idea was born.
 Jennifer Moses, chair of art and art history department, was receptive to my proposal and asked Ben Cariens to consider adopting the project in his course."